 My career objective is to undertake research with real-world impacts and direct relevance to the communities I work with.
 My goal is to use research as a tool to improve outcomes for those living at the margins by developing, using and promoting participatory approaches.
 I am excited about working in the space where good quality research methods meet community participation.
+I am also a course facilitator for the Contribution Analysis for Impact Evaluation short course.

 - I have over a decade of experience in designing and implementing methodologies to evaluate interventions for various underserved communities.